 Assemblage Ellen Eva Brouwers 2020

-The Golden Gallery holds a separate place within the Charnel Cabinet
+The Golden Gallery holds a separate place within the Cabinet of Bones.

 The objects, all framed in antique copper display cases, are inspired by the so-called 'catacomb saints'.